-The idea of wellness and wellbeing for employees is something that we are all becoming greatly aware of these days.
-But what exactly can we do to improve employee wellbeing, wellness and happiness?
+The idea of wellness and well-being for employees is something that we are all becoming greatly aware of these days.
+But what exactly can we do to improve employee engagement, well-being, wellness, and happiness?
 What practical and affordable solutions are there?
 Well, here for you are 10 useful ideas below.

 1. Using Plant Life in the Workplace

-Many solutions to help improve wellness for employees are surprisingly cost-effective and simple and these solutions can go a long way to helping employees feel more positive and happier at work.
+Many solutions to help improve wellness for employees and to make staff feel more engaged with the workplace are surprisingly cost-effective and simple.
+Furthermore, these solutions can go a long way to helping employees feel more positive and happier at work.

 One such idea is to bring your office to life with plant life!